htutwaiphyoe/mastering-accessibility/web-accessibility-v3/README.md

 - Focus style should be visible in both dark and light theme
 - Consider using multiple indicators (outline + background)
 - Animation can enhance focus visibility but not distracting

+## Keyboard only users

+- usable with only keyboard
+- use focus indicator to know current active item
+- offer shortcut to do certain action (eg. skip link)